Pitt’s Pickett stops by Freeport to see basketball player’s comeback from spinal disorder

 “For somebody that young to go out of his way and come see Drew is phenomenal,” said Freeport athletic director Shawn Stivenson, the eighth-grade team’s coach.
 “To spend an hour and a half, two hours with us, is very nice.
 He made a connection with Drew, and it’s phenomenal.”

-Furer suffered an auto-immune disease that caused swelling of the spinal cord last spring while at a travel basketball tournament in Maryland.
-He spent about a month at UPMC Children's Hospital of Pittsburgh, where he first met Pickett when the Pitt football team visited the hospital.
+Furer suffered a spinal disorder called transverse myelitis, a condition that can cause pain and weakness in the arms and legs, last spring while at a travel basketball tournament in Maryland.
+He spent about a month at UPMC Children’s Hospital of Pittsburgh, where he first met Pickett when the Pitt football team visited the hospital.

 The eighth-grader is still recovering from the injury and is not at full strength, but he rejoined his eighth-grade team this season and Stivenson put him into a game Thursday at Riverview.
 While playing with a specialized set of teammates dubbed the “Drew Crew,” Furer scored a basket in the Yellowjackets’ win.